I first saw Airofit online and immediately thought how interesting – basically lung training from the inside out.

 Logic says that training our lungs like this can only be a good thing.
 And as a high-altitude climber, more relevant than ever.

 More recently, I’ve found the breathing exercises go very well in the desert.
 A lone ridge provides both great climbing and great lift as the winds come across the desert.
 Few things in life can match a mornings flying over the sands of the Arabian dunes.
 In between, it is very good to build up the lung capacity with Airofit while transitioning between activities and waiting for the winds to increase.

-I’m looking forward to wandering up the slopes of Kilimanjaro soon, to see how I fare.
+I’m looking forward to an Antarctic season soon, to see how I fare.
 In the meantime, I’ll enjoy the ability to take in more air and go up a grade or two at the climbing wall.

 If you want the back story on how Airofit went from helping professional singers to helping professional athletes, a short video from the founder is here.

 And if you are into the science, you can find that here.

 And if like me, you just want to try it out, you can buy one here.